Nut-Free Baklava A Guide to Allergy-Safe Middle Eastern Pastry

 1. To make the syrup, combine sugar, water, and lemon juice in a saucepan.
 Bring to a boil, then simmer for 10 minutes until slightly thickened.
 Remove from heat and stir in orange blossom water (if using).
 Set aside to cool completely.

-5. Spread a thin layer of the filling mixture evenly over the buttered phyllo sheets.
+4. Spread a thin layer of filling mixture evenly over buttered phyllo sheets.

-10. Slowly pour the cooled syrup over hot baklava, ensuring it reaches all the layers.
+8. Slowly pour cooled syrup over hot baklava, ensuring it reaches all layers.
 Let it cool completely before slicing and serving.

 Tips for Making Perfect Nut-Free Baklava